 Why don’t S or C corporations don’t get 1099?

-As per the IRS guidelines, payments made to individuals who are treated as S or C corporations are not reported on a 1099 Tax Return.
+As per the IRS guidelines, payments made to individuals treated as S or C corporations not reported on a 1099 Tax Return.
 But the business individuals must report these payments as a part of business expenses.
-Moreover, the S or C corporate contractor must include the income on the tax return. given below are the specific payments made to corporations reported on the 1099 Tax Form:
+Moreover, the S or C corporate contractor must include the income on the tax return. given below the specific payments made to corporations reported on the 1099 Tax Form:

 - Medical and health care payments made to C or S corporations reported on 1099 MISC.

-- Substitute payments instead of dividends or tax-exempt interests are reportable.
+- Substitute payments instead of dividends or tax-exempt interests reportable.

-- Gross proceeds paid to attorneys for providing legal services are reported on the 1099 Tax Return.
+- Gross proceeds paid to attorneys for providing legal services reported on the 1099 Tax Return.

 Where to send an IRS 1099 Tax Form?

 At the beginning of each calendar year, you must fill out a separate 1099 Form for each contractor, partnership, or LLC whom you paid in the prior year.
 After filling out the respective information, ensure to provide individual copies at the year-end.
 As per the IRS 2020 guidelines, the payer must issue recipient copies by January 31st every tax year.
 So, make sure to collect the W-9 Form before making the first payment to the contractor.
 Start filling out the information returns in the middle of January.
 However, the payer responsible to file Form 1099 with the IRS.
 Filing deadlines are at the end of February for paper forms and the end of March for e-forms.

 Form 1099 Online an IRS-certified e-file provider.
 We provide you with a better solution for the queries which occur during filing a 1099 return.
 Our US-based chat support team available 24*7 through live chat through email, mail, and phone support.